Frequently Asked Questions

 Q. How are candidates listed on the ballot?

 A. In a primary election, candidates are listed alphabetically (except for circuit court judges who are determined by lot conducted by the State Director of the Division of Elections.)
 In a general election, the names of the candidates of the party that received the highest number of votes for Governor in the last election shall be placed first under the heading for each office; then, the names of the candidates of the party that received the second highest vote for Governor shall be second.
 Minor political party candidates and candidates with no party affiliation shall have their names appear on the general election ballot following the names of recognized political parties, in the same order as they were certified. - Florida Statutes 101.151(3)(a)(b)

 Q. How do I get a sample ballot for the primary or general election?

 A. Sample ballots will be mailed to each registered voter before the start of Early Voting.
-They will also be published in the local newspaper the week prior to each election.
+However, voters who request a vote-by-mail ballot will not receive a sample ballot.
+Sample ballots will also be published in the local newspaper the week prior to each election.
 Click here to find your sample ballot for a current election.

 Q. Can I take my sample ballot into the polling room with me?

 A. Yes, you may take the sample ballot into the voting booth with you.
 Be sure that you take it with you when you leave the polling room.